-The Certificate of Proficiency in Pistolsmithing is geared for students that already have knowledge and demonstrable skills in the operation and use of machining equipment such as manual and CNC lathes and end-mills along with basic hand-tool and bench-tools.
-Students will learn all aspects of building, maintaining and repair pistols.
+The Certificate of Proficiency in Pistolsmithing is geared toward students who already have knowledge and demonstrable skills in the operation and use of machining equipment such as manual and CNC lathes and end mills along with basic hand tools and bench-tools.
+Students will learn all aspects of building, maintaining, and repairing pistols.

-Required Courses Credit Hours

-GUNS 1001 Basic Firearm Safety & Maintenance 1

-GUNS 1003 Gunsmithing Theory I 3

-GUNS 1103 Firearms Repair I 3

-GUNS 1403 Pistolsmithing 3
+Required Courses Credit Hours GUNS 1001 Basic Firearm Safety & Maintenance 1 GUNS 1003 Gunsmithing Theory I 3 GUNS 1103 Firearms Repair I 3 GUNS 1403 Pistolsmithing 3